Does the roof of your home have a drip edge? If not, it probably should.

 Although the importance of drip edges is undeniable, many homeowners have questions about drip edge installation.

-Can a Drip Edge Be Installed on an Existing Roof?
+Installing Drip Edge on an Existing Roof

 Although the ideal time to install drip edges is with gutters during the initial construction of your home or roof, it’s possible to install them on existing roofs.
 In fact, in many places across the United States, building codes require structures to be equipped with drip edges because of how beneficial they are.
 For the same reason, many homeowners are choosing to install drip edge flashing on their existing roof.